Monday, 3 November 2025

 Overall

-Overall, my impressions of Legend of the Sky Raiders is pretty good.
+Overall, my impressions of Legend of the Sky Raiders are pretty good.
 It will take some study to run properly, as I found that key details are buried in the text, but it’s hardly onerous work.

 Monday, 11 August 2025